What Is Fetal Echocardiography?

 - your unborn child is at risk for a heart

 abnormality or other disorder present at birth

 - you have a family history of heart disease

 - you already have a child with a heart condition

-- you have used drugs or alcohol during your pregnancy
+- you’ve used drugs or alcohol during your

 Do I Need to Prepare for the Procedure?